FEUP-LDTS-2021/ldts-project-assignment-g1004/docs/README.md

 **Problem in Context**

-The creation of an Arena object requires the placement of unique sets of platforms, ladders, coins, monsters as well as different spots for a key and a door.
+The creation of an Arena object requires the placement of unique sets of platforms, ladders, coins and monsters, as well as different spots for a key and a door.
 We planned to create 10 distinct arenas for the 10 different levels in our game and the process of making the decision of which instance of arena to build and to which corresponding level inside the class seemed a bit messy.
 So, all we needed was a feature that would allow us to generate different types of an